 Crosses the Line Twice: There's a certain humor to be found in reading the phrase "Lovable, innocent terrorist", ignoring the weapons such as the jihad bomb.

 The entire game if you're an innocent.
 More than a few accidental teamkills will result from this.
+This also applies if you can't hear anyone else and think you're the last one left.

 The other "classes" have this same issue.
 If you are a Traitor, most of your time will be spent trying to commit your crimes wondering "are they going to figure it out?" and looking over your shoulder for witnesses.
 The Detective meanwhile has to find the Traitors as fast as they can, all the while having a massive target on their back since the Innocents will be crippled without them.

 The sound of beeping means that there's C4 somewhere, but unless you're a traitor or have a defuser kit, you have no idea where it is.
 Similarly, attempting to run and hide may be futile, since the explosion can travel through walls and iron doors.
+The only real way to not be killed is to make sure that you can't hear it and then run even further, since anyone within earshot (and just out on occasion) will die.

 “Stop Having Fun” Guys: Some parts of the fandom are very vocal about certain Let's Play videos, in part because of RDM note "random death match", done when someone is killed without legitimate reason, ghosting and the use of communication programmes other than in-game voice chat or typing.
 See below: